 - If leased, the lease term must be at least three years after the lease start date or the date of relocation, whichever is later.

 - Expenditures for improvements to the premises of more than $25 per square foot must be made on or after July 1, 2003.

 Although relocations from lower Manhattan to the eligible area qualify for REAP, the Mayor has discretion to limit REAP benefits for businesses that reduce their number of employees in lower Manhattan to relocate elsewhere.
 For relocations from lower Manhattan before July 1, 2005, the Mayor may only limit REAP benefits to businesses that reduce staff in lower Manhattan by more than 100 employees.
 For relocations on or after July 1, 2005 any reduction of staff in Lower Manhattan may result in a reduction of benefits.

 Applicants must submit a completed REAP application and all required supporting documentation.
 Annual certifications are required to determine the amount of REAP benefit for each of the twelve years.
 An application for Certificate of Eligibility of Designated Premises (REAP-ADD) must be filed for additional or replacement premises.

-Applications were due on June 30, 2013.
-We are no longer accepting new applications.
+Application deadline was extended to June 30, 2015.
 You must file for annual re-certification for each eligible year.